ETM2097/Advent-of-Code-2025/AoC7/include/Readme.md

 - First we created a structure called `Node` that is the representation of each cell in the grid.
 It has the following attributes:
     - `row` and `col`: to store the position of the node in the grid.
     - `type`: to store the type of the node (S, ., ^).
-    - `neighbors`: a vector of pointers to neighboring nodes.
+    - `neighbors`: a vector of indices to neighboring nodes.

     The code for the Node structure is as follows:
 ```cpp